rmsk2/pgz2flash/README.md

 The Go program configures an assembly loader which copies the data contained in the PGZ file to the specified load addresses just as `pexec` would do.
 Additionally the Go program removes the length and address fields of the PGZ and prepends the configured loader to the concatenation of the pure segment data.
 What do I mean by configured?
 The Go program adds data to the loader binary (which can be found in the `loader.go` file) which defines copy operations to be performed upon program start.
-When the loader is started by the kernel it interprets this data in order to perform the neccessary copy operations.
+When the loader is started by the Kernel it interprets this data in order to perform the neccessary copy operations.
 The address space of the F256 machines is segmented into 8K blocks and this makes copying data not as straight forward as one would like.
 Due to this fact copying a segement often requires more than one copy operation.

 # Limitations